toberoo/protractor-plus/README.md

 	elementFromText(elements, text, strict)

+**Returns a promise that resolves if the element has a text, rejects otherwise No value means it will only check for existence, value match otherwise**

+	elementHasAttribute(element, attribute, value)

  **Stall protractor un til element is visible.
 Works for element.all as well.
 If no timeout, default to 3000ms**

 	waitFor(element, timeout)